Death of an Expert Witness: Response

 Reviewing the novel's first appearance, John Leonard of The New York Times commented that "James does for a forensic science laboratory in East Anglia what Sayers did for Oxbridge and Marsh managed for the London theater world.
 She fairly wallows in motives, technicalities, eccentricities, venom and defeat."
 But in an update of A Catalogue of Crime (1989) its editors demurred, finding that, "despite praise by Julian Symons and others, there is less to admire in this book than in most others by this talented author.
 For some reason the mixture of love and lust that brings about the death of a highly disagreeable pathologist fails to attract or convince."

 Adaptation

 A seven-part television version was produced for Britain's ITV network in 1983.
 This concentrates on the main murder, noting only that the death of the girl in the clunch pit had been investigated by Dalgliesh "a few months previously".

+A two-hour adaptation (split into two 1-hour segments) was co-commissioned by Channel 5 as the first episode of the second series of Dalgliesh, with Bertie Carvel in the title role.
+It was first broadcast in the UK in April 2023.